Edgar-Donk/Electronic-Python/docs/fundamentals/serial_communication.rst

 .. figure:: ../figures/serial_monitor.png
     :width: 870
     :height: 554
+    :alt: Interfaces on Arduino Serial Monitor
+    :align: center

+    Serial Monitor and its Interfaces

 One can send characters back to the board in the serial monitor and add a timestamp to the output.
 The serial plotter plots automatically scales to